defi-wonderland/canon-guard-docs/docs/concepts/no-actions.md

 title: No actions (spend nonce)
 ---

-## What is a “no‑action” transaction?
+## What is a no‑action transaction?

 A no‑action is a special transaction that deliberately does nothing but spends the Safe’s next nonce.
 It’s used to invalidate signatures that are already collected for a queued item when you decide you no longer want to execute that item.